VietnamKnowledgeNewsletter

 Who flies here

 Cam Ranh is unusual in Vietnam because of its passenger mix.
-Domestic flights from Hanoi and Saigon are constant.
+Domestic flights from Hanoi and HCMC are constant.
 International flights skew heavily towards Korean, Chinese, Kazakh, Uzbek and (historically) Russian charters delivering package tourists straight to the beach resorts.
 You'll see signs in Russian and Mandarin everywhere, and many resort transfers operate as fixed-time charter coaches.

 This has two effects: arrivals immigration can be slow when several charters land at once, and most of the staff at the airport speak some English plus passable Russian or Mandarin.